racheladdison/data_mining_project/README.md

   What different attribute values show up in news for the longest amount of time after their occurance?
     Ex: Do negative events stay on the news longer than positive events?
 Does protest coverage last longer or shorter than violence coverage?

-How do different regions react to news from around the world, are their emotional reactions based on their ethnicity?
+How do different regions react to news from around the world, are emotional reactions different based on ethnicity?